Matela-cyber/facebookClone/README.md

 # Facebook Clone

-A React Native application that emulates core features of Facebook, including user authentication and homepage feed.
+A React Native Mobile application that emulates core features of Facebook, including user authentication and homepage feed.

 ## Table of Contents